 If you need an affordable way to pay for final expenses without cracking into your retirement nest egg, you might benefit from term life insurance.
 Unlike permanent (whole and universal) life insurance, term life policies give you coverage for a period of time.
 If you die before that period (or “term”) has expired, your beneficiaries receive a payout they can use to pay for funeral and other expenses.

 Term life policies can give you the greatest amount of coverage for a premium lower than other forms of life insurance.
 Affordable policies are available for terms of 10, 15, 20, 25, and 30 years, and you can even get a five-year or one-year term policy.
 Shorter terms come with lower premiums.
-But when you’re looking at term life to help with funeral expenses, you’ll likely want to give yourself a longer term policy so it doesn’t expire before you pass away.
-Or you can take advantage of term life’s versatility; within a certain period of time during your term policy, you are allowed to convert it to a permanent policy.
+But when you’re looking at term life to help with funeral expenses, you’ll likely want to give yourself a longer term policy, so it doesn’t expire before you pass away.
+Or you can take advantage of term life’s versatility; within a specified period of time during your term policy, you are allowed to convert it to a permanent policy.
 That would increase your premium, but it would extend your coverage for life.

 How Much Does Term Life Insurance Cost?